haiku/website/content/about/faq.md

 Yes!
 The OpenJDK virtual machine is available and enables you to run applications such as Netbeans, JDownloader, and much more.

 ### Is there Flash support?
 Not at the moment.
-Flash is proprietary technology from Adobe, making it difficult to support for a small open source operating system such as Haiku.
+Flash is proprietary technology from Adobe, making it difficult to support for a small open-source operating system such as Haiku.
 However, there are ways to enjoy the web without Flash, such as using HTML5 compatible versions of webpages (youtube and grooveshark support this for example).

 ### Is there an office suite?
 There are several options:

   * You can run GoBe productive, the office suite for BeOS, if you have a copy of it.
-Unfortunately it is not distributed anymore.
+Unfortunately, it is not distributed anymore.
   * You can buy a copy of [ThinkFree](http://thinkfree.com) office, which runs fine on Haiku using the OpenJDK virtual machine.
  * You can find the [Caligra](https://www.calligra.org/) office suite at HaikuDepot.
   * You can use an online tool such as [Google Docs](http://docs.google.com)
   * You can use native applications, such as Sum-It (spreadsheet), WonderBrush (drawing and graphical design).

 ### Are there any games for Haiku?
 Yes!
 HaikuDepot offers a selection of open source and freeware games.
-Most games written for BeOS will also run fine, and you can use emulators such as DosBox to run games originally written for other systems as well.
+Most games written for BeOS will also run fine, and you can use emulators such as DOSBox to run games originally written for other systems as well.

 ### Is there python, ruby, perl?
 Yes!
 Haiku includes these common scripting languages and many more.